Comparing Zevia PBC (ZVIA) & Its Rivals

 |$412.20 million

-48.3% of Zevia PBC shares are held by institutional investors.
-Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
-13.6% of Zevia PBC shares are held by company insiders.
-Comparatively, 16.6% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
+48.3% of Zevia PBC shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
+13.6% of Zevia PBC shares are owned by company insiders.
+Comparatively, 16.6% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
 Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Profitability

-This table compares Zevia PBC and its rivals’ net margins, return on equity and return on assets.
+This table compares Zevia PBC and its competitors’ net margins, return on equity and return on assets.

 |Net Margins